GravityKit/GravityView/readme.txt

 = [2.14.3 WIP] =

 * Added: Support for displaying WebP images
+* Improved: Internal logging of notices and errors
 * Fixed: Images hosted on Dropbox sometimes would not display properly on the Safari browser.
 Thanks, Kevin M. Dean!

 __Developer Updates:__